chinapedia/wikipedia.abstract.en/Page/Polyphemus.md

 In France the story was condensed to the fourteen lines of Tristan L'Hermite's sonnet _Polyphème en furie_ (1641).
 In it the giant expresses his fury upon viewing the loving couple, ultimately throwing the huge rock that kills Acis and even injures Galatea.[25]
 Later in the century, Jean-Baptiste Lully composed his opera Acis et Galatée (1686) on the theme.[26]

-Fontaine_Médicis_Luxembourg.jpg's Médici Fountain, 1866]] In Italy Giovanni Bononcini composed the one-act opera _Polifemo_ (1703).
+'s Médici Fountain, 1866]] In Italy Giovanni Bononcini composed the one-act opera _Polifemo_ (1703).
 Shortly afterwards George Frideric Handel worked in that country and composed the cantata _Aci, Galatea e Polifemo_ (1708), laying as much emphasis on the part of Polifemo as on the lovers.
 Written in Italian, Polifemo's deep bass solo _Fra l'ombre e gl'orrori_ (From horrid shades) establishes his character from the start.
 After Handel's move to England, he gave the story a new treatment in his pastoral opera _Acis and Galatea_ with an English libretto provided by John Gay.[27]
 Initially composed in 1718, the work went through many revisions and was later to be given updated orchestrations by both Mozart and Mendelssohn.[28]
 As a pastoral work it is suffused with Theocritan atmosphere but largely centres on the two lovers.
 When Polyphemus declares his love in the lyric “O ruddier than the cherry”, the effect is almost comic.[29]
 Handel's rival for a while on the London scene, Nicola Porpora, also made the story the subject of his opera _Polifemo_ (1735).

 Later in the century Joseph Haydn composed _Acide e Galatea_ (1763) as his first opera while in Vienna.[30]
 Designed for an imperial wedding, it was given a happy ending centred on the transformation scene after the murder of Acis as the pair declare their undying love.[31]
 Johann Gottlieb Naumann was to turn the story into a comic opera, _Aci e Galatea_, with the subtitle _i ciclopi amanti_ (the amorous cyclops).
 The work was first performed in Dresden in 1801 and its plot was made more complicated by giving Polifemo a companion, Orgonte.
 There were also two other lovers, Dorinda and Lisia, with Orgonte Lisia's rival for Dorinda's love.[32]